gilmoreg/doukiscript/README.md

 - Custom lists will be imported into the main MAL list.
 - Private lists will be ignored.
 - Tags and notes will be ignored.
 Keeping these consistent across the two sites is too difficult for now.
 I am open to attempting this in the future, but no promises.
+- The reason certain advanced settings have to be overwritten is that this data must be supplied when editing an entry, but due to limitations with how MAL works there is no practical way for the script to know what you have those set to.
+In lieu of this,  defaults have been chosen.
+Feedback on the choices is welcome.
+"Storage" is the one which *might* be possible to implement, but it would be a huge effort and I doubt many people use this setting.
+Let me know if it is important to you.

 Please report issues [on the Anilist forum thread](https://anilist.co/forum/thread/2654).
 All suggestions, feedback, or bug reports are welcome.